Application Policy Information

 You are expected to enroll each fall and spring term (summer is optional).
 If you do not take classes in a spring or fall term, you will need to reapply.

-If it has been less than a year since your last enrollment, the update application form may be used to update your record rather than a new application and fee.
+If it has been less than a year since your last enrollment, the update enrollment form may be used to update your record rather than a new application and fee.

 If you do not enroll within a one-year period after your initial enrollment, you will be required to submit a new application and application fee.
 We encourage you to review any program-specific enrollment requirements with the graduate advisor of your program as admission is not guaranteed.